deb-boro/Reimagine-Horiseon/README.md

 # Reimagine-Horiseon

 This is a project to refactor the existing html and css files ensuring that the webpage meets accessibility standards and optimized for search engines.
+As part of the project , some of the html tags are refactored , alt attributes are added for image tags wherever required to meet accessibility standards.
+In addition, CSS files are consolidated removing any redundant selector or property.
+Meaningful comments are added to html and css files as required.

 ## Authors